Commonly Used Brand Name(s)Gilenya

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

-This medicine may cause serious allergic reactions.
-Tell your doctor right away if you have a rash, hives or itching skin, or large, hive-like swelling on face, eyelids, lips, tongue, throat, hands, legs, feet, sex organs.
+This medicine may cause serious allergic reactions, including angioedema, which can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you have a rash, hives or itching skin, or large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or genitals.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.